-How the Impossible Becomes Possible
+How The Impossible Becomes Possible

 Arthur C. Clark insisted that any sufficiently advanced technology is indistinguishable from magic.
-Yet most of us have to live in a world of practicalities.
+Yet most of us have to live in a world of realities.
 Growing up means that fantasies must give way to realities.
 We learn to favor probabilities over possibilities.

 In other words, we learn to be reasonable.
 Yet as George Bernard Shaw pointed out, “The reasonable man adapts himself to the world; the unreasonable man persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.”